 During pregnancy, so many women are encouraged to breastfeed as long as possible, because of the endless benefits that breastmilk provide for the baby.
 Unfortunately though, the insane positive advantages for mama are often left out and overlooked, especially when relating to breast cancer.
 For many years though, researchers have recognized a potential link between breastfeeding, and a lower risk of developing breast cancer.
 And, the more children you breastfeed, the lower your risk.
 One study concluded that in women who breastfed four or more children, their chances of developing breast cancer later in life were reduced by over 60%, when compared with women who never breastfed at all.
 A 43% decrease in risk could be seen in women who breastfed just one or two children.
-And, according to breastcancer.org, the longer a woman is able to breastfeed, the lower her chances of developing cancer.
+And, the longer a woman is able to breastfeed, the lower her chances of developing cancer.

 While scientists are still investigating the role genetics play in breast cancer, and its development, there are still lifestyle choices that can be made to reduce ones chances of abnormal cell growth in the breasts.
 Limiting use of chemically-laden cosmetic products around the breasts, reducing estrogen in the body, and using the tatas for what they were made to do, together, could potentially make a woman’s chances of being diagnosed with breast cancer virtually disappear.
 We have the awareness, now it’s time to find the cause and the cure.

 1. American Cancer Society How Common is Breast Cancer?

 2. Taylor Francis Online Levonorgestrel-Releasing Intrauterine System and the Risk of Breast Cancer: A Nationwide Cohort Study

 3. KFF Percent of Women Aged 40 and Older Who Report Having had a Mammogram Within the Past Two Years, by Race/Ethnicity